-We get a lot of questions regarding how Covid-19 has affected the removals industry and what’s the best approach when preparing for a move so we’ve taken the time to write this blog to answer your questions.
+We get a lot of questions regarding how Covid-19 has affected the removal industry and what’s the best approach when preparing for a move so we’ve taken the time to write this blog to answer your questions.

 The most common question we get asked is ‘Are you still operating during the lockdown?’ and our answer is yes.
 At the time of writing this blog, the government is allowing removal companies to operate to provide a much-needed service for people who wish to move property whether it’s for a home or an office.
 This is good news if your planned move has been delayed since the lockdown in March and you can finally get it done.

-First and foremost is choosing a removals company that has good Covid-19 policies to protect yourself, your loved ones, and their staff.
+First and foremost is choosing a removal company that has good Covid-19 policies to protect yourself, your loved ones, and their staff.
 Below are some essential questions you should ask before booking a service.

 – Can I get a remote quote and what does that involve?

 – Will the moving crew practice social distancing (2m apart) when at the property?